ibericode/mc4wp-activity/readme.txt

 = MailChimp Activity =

 Since this plugin depends on the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/), you will need to install that first.

+Also, please make sure that your webserver is running PHP 5.3 or higher.

 = Installing the plugin =